ariesshrimp/idea-board/README.md

 ## Desktop / Native Apps
 - [ ] A desktop notification system for new pets at the humane society.
 - [ ] A better app for tracking the long-term health of your pets (weight, illness, diet, medication, notes, etc.)
+- [ ] A Note taking app (like Apple Notes) that has Github flavored markdown integrated.

 ## IoT